TEXT VERSION - "The day of the salamander."

 |Luke Roffey.
 AAE Tech Services.
 A PinP photo.|

-Luke Roffey (above) works for a company hired by the main highway contractor to make sure provisions of the Act are upheld.
+Luke Roffey (above), a biology student at the University of Winnipeg, works for a company hired by the main highway contractor to make sure provisions of the Act are upheld.

 He tells PinP the salvage operation is going well, with more than 11 hundred salamanders trapped and relocated.
 At this writing, that operation was continuing.